alexandertrefz/essence/packages/vscode-extension/README.md

 Hovering shows the inferred Type of any Expression, with full signatures for Functions and Methods.
-Semantic tokens classify each Identifier by what it resolves to, which a grammar alone cannot determine.
-Inlay hints annotate declarations written without a Type annotation.
+Semantic tokens classify each Identifier by what it resolves to, which a grammar alone cannot determine — including which names come from the standard library.
+Inlay hints annotate declarations written without a Type annotation, and double-clicking one writes it into the source.

+### Editing

+`§§` documentation is highlighted as documentation rather than as a comment:
+`@param` and `@returns` read as tags, the Parameter they name reads as a Parameter, and backtick spans read as code.
+Pressing Enter inside a `§§` block continues it; a `§` note is left alone, since most of them are one line.

+Format Document runs `esfmt`.
+Essence files default to tabs, a ruler at column 80 and `esfmt` as their formatter, which is what the formatter itself assumes.

+Snippets cover the language: `namespace`, `protocol`, `choice`, `overload`, `match`, `doc` and the rest.

 ## Requirements

 None.
 The Language Server is bundled and runs on the Node that ships with VS Code.

+The status bar shows whether the server is running; clicking it restarts it.
+`Essence` in the Output panel carries the server's log and any startup failure.

 ## Development